 Academic Eligibility Policy

 For students in the undergraduate career, the University’s academic eligibility policy specifies the minimum standards of academic performance required for continued enrollment.
-These standards apply to undergraduate students enrolled in courses during or after the fall 2016 semester, with the first eligibility calculations under these standards occurring at the conclusion of the fall 2016 term.
+These standards apply to undergraduate students enrolled in courses during or after the fall 2016 semester.

 To guide students toward timely degree completion, the University maintains academic eligibility standards.
 These standards are reviewed at the end of fall, spring, summer I, and summer II terms.
 These standards determine academic status for each undergraduate in a degree-seeking program.
 Academic status indicates eligibility to enroll in any course in any term including summer.
 Students must check their academic status in ConnectCarolina at the end of each enrolled fall, spring, or summer term.